Skip to main content

 #[app::logic]

 Marks an implementation block as containing the application logic.
+All public methods in this block become available as application endpoints.

 #[app::logic]